Outdoor Recreation & Leisure

 Preservation & Recovery Efforts

-The woodland and frontage area along Linden Drive and Crescent Street were selected as the first areas to be restored in 2022, since they will take the longest to grow and sustained the most noticeable damage.
+The woodland and frontage area along Linden Drive and Crescent Street were selected as the first areas to be restored in 2022 and 2023, since they will take the longest to grow and sustained the most noticeable damage.
 Several arborists and landscape experts were consulted throughout the process to help define the best approach.

 Maintenance efforts will aim to continue to prevent and eradicate invasive species and to encourage the growth of native plants.